jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I scrape where she points.
 My arms hurt but I keep working.
 I hear whimpering.
 A puppy wants the fat I'm cleaning.
 I throw some fat to it.

 Mother looks at the hides on the frames.
-Then at the sky.
+Then at the tree line.
+She is worried.
 "Six finished.
 Eight to go.
 The frost will not wait for us."
-She returns to crushing nuts on the stone.
+She looks at the nuts on the crushing stone.
+Her hands are shaking too much to pick up the stone.

 "Where do they go?"
 I ask.

-"To gather precious fruit.
+"To.
+To.
+To gather precious fruit.
 Focus.
 Cold is coming.
+We need this food.
 The little ones need furs to keep warm.
 The sick need Giving Tree fruit."
-Her eyes look at the tree line.
+Her eyes look at the tree line again.
 No one is there.
-She returns to her grinding stone.
+Tears come into her eyes.
+Many tears come.

 "Why do the sick need Giving Tree fruit?"

 "Their wounds close faster.
 We have learned this."

-She does not look up from the stone.
+She does not look up from the crushing stone.
+More tears come.

 "What is out there?"

 "Not the river.
 Not fish.
 Trees.
 Fruit.
 Animals.
 Scary things."
-She continues grinding.
-"Keep working.
-You must do it yourself.
+She continues.
+Her face is wet.
+But she now smiles at me.
+"I am better now.
+Keep working.
+You can do it.
 Do not break the skin.
-We need them before the cold, or we do not see spring."
+We need them before the cold.
+We can see the springg."

 "When will I go?"